tdwg/how-did-it-die/proposal/causeOfDeath_extension.md

 ## Outline of the causeOfDeath_extension ##

-The extension has five properties and we recommend using two existing properties, where needed.
 Expected to be used with the core property `vitality`.

 ### causeOfDeath ###